IvaFingerova/git-talks/talks/talk01.md

 ### Myths and lies

-* GIT is only for programmers
+* Git is only for programmers
 * Commands are super-nerdy complicated [https://tortoisegit.org/](https://tortoisegit.org/)
 * Git has deleted my work! (almost impossible!)